 It is important to wash your hair regularly to keep the hair and scalp clean.

-However, it is not recommended to wash it every day if you have a dandruff issue, as this can make the problem worse as it can increase peeling due to dryness
+However, it is not recommended to wash it every day if you have a dandruff issue, as this can make the problem worse and increase peeling due to dryness

 Therefore, it is better to vary the hair washings and do it 3-4 times a week and bet on shampoos that contain salicylic acid, zinc, and antifungals.